-Case example Matter of trouble 1 Control GND pattern overlaps power GND pattern.
+Case example Matter of trouble 1 •Control GND pattern overlaps power GND pattern.
 The surge, generated by the wiring pattern and di/dt of noncontiguous big current flows to power GND, transfers to control GND pattern. it causes the control GND level fluctuation, so that the input signal based on the control GND fluctuates too.
-Finally the arm short occurs. •Ground loop pattern exists.
+Finally the arm short occurs. •Ground loop pattern is existing.
 Stray current flows to GND loop pattern, so that the control GND level and input signal level (based on the GND) fluctuates.
 Then the arm short occurs.
 2 •Long pattern between NU, NV, NW terminals and N1 Long wiring pattern has big parasitic inductance and generates high surge when switching.
-This surge causes the matter as below. •HVIC malfunction due to VS voltage (output terminal potential) dropping excessively. •LVIC surge destruction 3 Capacitors or zener diodes are nothing or located far from the terminals.
+This surge causes the matter as below. •HVIC malfunction by VS voltage (output terminal potential) decreasing excessively. •LVIC surge destruction 3 Capacitors or zener diodes are nothing or located far from the terminals.
 IC surge destruction or malfunction occurs.
 4 The input lines are located parallel and close to the floating supply lines for P-side drive.
-Cross talk noise might be transferred through the capacitance between these floating supply lines and input lines to DIPIPM.
-Then incorrect signals are input to DIPIPM input, and arm short (short circuit) might occur.
+The cross talk noise might be transferred through the capacitance between these floating supply lines and input lines to DIPIPM.
+Then since the incorrect signals are input to DIPIPM, the arm short circuit might occur.